 C has a rather large set of types.
 The simple types are made up of the integral types signed and unsigned char, short, int, and long as well as the floating types float, double, and long double.
 The compound type are pointers, arrays, structs, unions, and functions.
 Values of enumeration types (enum) are stored as signed integer.
 Moreover, a type can also be constant or volatile.

-The Type Classcreate-T
+The Type Class

+The Type class hold information about a type.
+The default constructor is private, which makes it impossible to explicitly create type objects.
+Instead, there is a series of static create-methods that create and return a Type object.

 Type.java